The oceans and the atmosphere are the two large reservoirs of water in the

-While sea level fluctuates on a
+While sea level fluctuates on a daily basis because of the tides, long

-Such sea level changes can be the result of local effects such as

-or subsidence along a coast
+the result of local effects such as uplift or subsidence along a coast

 line.
-But, global changes in sea

-can also occur.
+But, global changes in sea level can also occur.
 Such

-global sea level changes are called
+global sea level changes are called eustatic changes.

-changes.
 Eustatic sea

-level changes are the result of either

-the volume of water in the
+level changes are the result of either changing the volume of water in the

-oceans or changing the shape of the
+oceans or changing the shape of the oceans.
+For example,

 volume of ice on the continents is a major factor in controlling eustatic

 sea level.
 Global warming, for example could reduce the amount of

 ice stored on the continents, thus cause sea level to rise.
+Since

 water also expands (increases its volume) when it is heated, global